biocommons/biocommons.github.io/docs/contributing/coding-guidelines.md

 - main, dev, feature branches, nn-
 - use and keep up-to-date with template

+- 1-3 project leads are code owners.
+They are expected to meet and discuss as needed.
+- Code owners may commit directly.
+Everyone else needs to submit a PR from a fork.
+- All branches and PRs should be tied to a github issue for that repo with standard naming conventions.
+- PRs should include docs and tests (but up to the code owners).

+- All Python packages must use the same structure (pyproject.toml, __version__ from git, etc).

 - most development should be the result of an issue